 What are (inter)national fellowships?

 Fellowships are competitive, merit-based awards that are funded by national and international foundations.
-They provide funding for research, language learning, graduate study, and experiences teaching abroad.
-These are not Boise State awards and are not considered financial aid.
-These are the “majors.”
-Many of the awards require candidates to be nominated or endorsed by their undergraduate institutions, and all require a rigorous application process.
+They provide funding for things like research, language learning, graduate study, and experiences teaching abroad.
+They are not Boise State financial aid awards; students from all over the country apply for them.
+Many of the awards require candidates to be nominated or endorsed by their university, and all require a rigorous application process.

 What are the chances of winning a fellowship?